 The word “budget” can be daunting for some people because it’s often associated with spreadsheets and tracking every debit and credit item.
 So instead, I’d recommend having what I call an “intentional spending plan”.

-An intentional spending plan is similar to having a budget, but instead of a typical budget where you look at all the money you spend and eliminate ‘unnecessary’ spending, such as subscriptions like Netflix and Amazon Prime, I always tell people that an intentional spending plan should focus on spending on what you love and stop spending on what you don’t love.
+An intentional spending plan focuses on spending on what you love which is a slightly different approach than a typical budget.
+Instead of looking at all the money you spend and eliminating ‘unnecessary’ spending, such as unused subscriptions or “nice to haves”, I always tell people that an intentional spending plan shifts the focus to spending on what you love and to stop spending on what you don’t love.

-For example, if buying coffee out is an experience you truly enjoy, then you should keep doing that and potentially stop spending in areas that you don't feel so passionate about.
-For example, if you don't love going out for breakfast and actually like making it at home, then maybe stop going out for breakfast.
+For example, if buying coffee out is an experience you truly enjoy, then you should keep doing that if your budget allows and stop spending in areas that you don't gain as much enjoyment from.
 That way your money is going towards what you value the most.

 - Spend what you have, not what you don’t have… yet

 I have a love-hate relationship with credit cards.
 I love them because they are so convenient to use, but I also hate them because credit cards have some of the highest interest rates for consumers.
-So be careful when you use your credit card.
-Make sure you have the means to pay off your entire monthly balance.
+Be careful when you use your credit card and make sure you have the means to pay off your entire monthly balance on time and in full.

 I completely agree with that.
 But please, remember that $2,000 spent on an item with your credit card is only $2,000 if you pay it off in full.
 If you don’t, that amount will be much higher in 12 months, with hundreds of dollars potentially going just to pay off the interest.
 A rule I tell people looking to make a purchase is to have twice the amount of accessible cash as the product costs, otherwise hold off on buying it.